PackFitter

 Europe Packing List

-Versatile pants that work for walking, transit, and casual dinners — shorts for southern Europe in summer
+Versatile pants for walking and dinners; shorts for southern Europe in summer.

 Underwear & Socks